kekyo/Nesp/README.md

 * Nesp is a Lisp-like lightweight functional language on .NET
 * Nesp is:
   * Very lightweight language syntax likely Lisp's S-expression.
+    * A different topic is Nesp don't have "quote" expression.
+    * Nesp expressions are lazy evaluation except literals.
   * Applicable .NET library.
   * Expandable tokens.
   * Designed for easy embedding and useful on REPL.